BSc. (Hons)

 Any prospective student must meet our general entry requirements and the programme specific requirements to be admitted into ALU.

-for admission to ALU
+Eligibility requirements for admission to ALU BSE program

-A level Math or related subjects, Computer Science subjects such as Computer Engineering, Computer Forensics, Computer Networking, Computer Programming, Cyber Security, Database Administration, Information Security, Information Technology, Software Engineering, Web Development, Algorithms, and Data Structures; Physical Science subjects, such as Integrated Science, Biology, Chemistry, or Physics.
+• Computer Science subjects, such as Computer Engineering, Computer Forensics, Computer Networking, Computer Programming, Cyber Security, Database Administration, Information Security, Information Technology, Software Engineering, Web Development, Algorithms, and Data Structures

 Please note